Table of Contents

 Understand Your Investment Options

-Choosing where to put your money typically depends on your investment objectives and time horizon.
-Fortunately, it's relatively easy to find accounts with low to zero minimum-balance requirements.
+Choosing where to put your money depends on your investment goals and time horizon.
+Many accounts today have low or no minimum balance requirements, which can help you get started.

-Here are some options you may want to consider when learning how to invest:
+Here are some options to consider when learning how to invest.

 401(k) Plans